mlange-42/yarner/guide/src/command-line-arguments.md

-    help       Prints this message or the help of the given subcommand(s) init       Creates a yarner project in the current directory reverse    Reverse mode: play back code changes into source files
+    help       Prints this message or the help of the given subcommand(s) init       Creates a yarner project in the current directory reverse    Reverse mode: play back code changes into source files watch      Watch files and build project on changes
 ```